 If you were stymied on Monday, now can you name this bird?
-The photos were taken in North Carolina on December 30, 2013.
+The photo was taken in California one March.
 The answer will appear at the end of Monday’s post.

 When I consider birding in Florida, Merritt Island NWR immediately comes to mind.
 While the state is filled with outstanding birding hotspots, this refuge, directly adjacent to Canaveral National Seashore and the Kennedy Space Center, is one of my favorites.
 The birds are accessible, the wildlife drive offers excellent views for a photographer, and there is plenty of variety.